Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Charges**: This item has 2 charges, that all replenish whenever you finish a long rest.
 Whenever you end your turn after moving atleast 45 feet, you regain one charge.

-**Spectral Might**: Whenever you deal elemental, force, necrotic or psychic damage, you can spend any amount of charges to deal 1d6 additional damage for each charge spent.
+**Spectral Might**: Whenever you deal spell damage you can spend any amount of charges to deal 1d6 additional damage for each charge spent.

 ---